 Required: No

-Description: Used to list available interconnect models for the Component.
+Description: Used to list available Interconnect Models for the Component.

 Usage Rules: Interconnect Models are described by IBIS-ISS subcircuits or Touchstone files that connect the Pins, Die Pads, and Buffer Terminals (Supply and I/O) of a Component.